Saving money at Christmas: an impossible task?

 People throw them away at the end of the season anyway.
 Must keep that in mind!

-8 ) On that note – Anything that will be on sale AFTER Christmas.
+8 ) On that note – I will not buy anything before Christmas that will be on sale AFTER Christmas.

 Cute Pj sets.
 Soap + lotion sets.
 Amazing chocolates or gift basket-y things.